Early Matter Domination at Colliders: Long Live the Glueball!

-In what follows we will consider two cases: \begin{itemize} \item[i)] the dark and SM sectors are in equilibrium at high temperature, $T_\D = T_\SM$, so that Eq.~(\ref{eq:NOeq_abovePT}) indicates the common temperature when they decouple; \item[ii)] inflation reheats the SM at a lower temperature than the dark sector, $T_\SM^\RH < T_\D^\RH$, so that $T_\text{eq}^\text{rel}$ of Eq.~(\ref{eq:NOeq_abovePT}) indicates the largest $T_\D^\RH$ for which ii) holds (of course we need also $T_\D^\RH > T_\PT$). \end{itemize} Regardless of the reheating assumptions, Eqs~\eqref{eq:NOeq_abovePT} and~\eqref{eq:Tc} inform us $T_\D^\PT < T_\text{eq}^\text{rel}$ for $m_0 < 30$~GeV, where we have used the LHC limit $M > 600$~GeV~\cite{CMS:2022cpe}.
+In what follows we will consider two cases: \begin{itemize} \item[i)] the dark and SM sectors are in equilibrium at high temperature, $T_\D = T_\SM$, so that Eq.~(\ref{eq:NOeq_abovePT}) indicates the common temperature when they decouple; \item[ii)] inflation reheats the SM at a lower temperature than the dark sector, $T_\SM^\RH < T_\D^\RH$, so that $T_\text{eq}^\text{rel}$ of Eq.~(\ref{eq:NOeq_abovePT}) indicates the largest $T_\D^\RH$ for which ii) holds (of course we need also $T_\D^\RH > T_\PT$). \end{itemize} Regardless of the reheating assumptions, Eqs~\eqref{eq:NOeq_abovePT} and~\eqref{eq:Tc} inform us $T_\D^\PT < T_\text{eq}^\text{rel}$ for $m_0 < 30$~GeV, where we have used that the limit on the Higgs invisible BR~\cite{ATLAS:2023tkt} corresponds roughly to $M/y > 400$~GeV.
 So the SM and the dark sector will always be decoupled at the PT in the parameter space of our interest.
+The abundance of vector-like quarks, that generate the coupling in Eq.~(\ref{eq:Higgs_DarkGluons_dim6}), is depleted by the time of the PT by their annihilations into the $A_\D$.
+They could have an impact on glueball cosmology if they were much heavier, see e.g.~\cite{Soni:2017nlm}.